tmoliya/exercise/docs.md

 This documentation describes how to use the Karel automatic toothbrush.
 Appended to the first line in the master branch for bugfix B.

 Note that this toothbrush is is totally safe to use for children, adults, pets, wildlife, and trees.
+Confirmed, it is **SAFE**

 Added this third line in the merge-without-conflict branch for bugfix A